camibraghes/Fruits/README.txt

                                          to retrieve local data using Structs
-                                         to display multiple Views automatically with ForEach loop to use scroll view, horizontal view, vertical view containers
+                                         to display multiple Views automatically with ForEach loop to use scroll view, horizontal view, vertical view containers In the end the application can be restart by toggle the switch in the Settings screen.
+That way the app starts the onboarding process and I will see the welcome screen again.